Skip to main content

 Pennsylvania Estate Tax Calculator

-Pennsylvania does not currently impose a separate state estate tax on this supported page, but it does have inheritance tax.
-This estimator screens only whether federal estate-tax review may matter.
+Pennsylvania does not have a separate state estate tax, but it does have an inheritance tax.
+This estimator screens federal estate-tax exposure only.

 Loading calculator...

-Most estates in Pennsylvania will never owe federal estate tax.
+Most estates in Pennsylvania are unlikely to owe federal estate tax.
 The main use of this tool is triage: it helps you decide whether the estate is clearly below the federal threshold, clearly above it, or close enough that deductions and deeper planning may matter.

 Probate questions and estate-tax questions are not the same thing.
 A family can have a probate problem with no tax issue, or a tax-sensitive estate that still transfers efficiently through trust planning.